ChenZhongPu/data-structure-swufe/book/src/fundamentals/tdd.md

 }
 ```

 A test case can be either *passed* or *failed*.
 If all test cases are passed, we can somewhat ensure that this program works as we expected[^bug].
-Otherwise, it indicates that there is some bugs in our code, and we should fix them before moving on.
+Otherwise, it indicates that there are some bugs in our code, and we should fix them before moving on.
 The comprehensive usage of `JUnit 5` is out of the scope of this book, readers can refer to [A Guide to JUnit 5](https://www.baeldung.com/junit-5) for a quick start.

 By the way, all assertions are enabled when executing the unit tests.